ClipCatalog logo ClipCatalog

 No. ClipCatalog uses pre-trained AI models that run locally on your machine.
 Your footage is never sent to a server for AI analysis, and it is never used to train or improve any AI model.
 The models are stored locally (downloaded on first run) and work offline after setup.

-Does ClipCatalog need an internet connection?
+Does ClipCatalog need internet to process or search videos?

 What data does ClipCatalog collect?